-PENALTY-Once the coach has reached the dugout, the coach may not move the replaced pitcher to a defensive position or have the replaced pitcher remain as the DH.
+Note 3: At the time of a pitching change, the coach shall indicate to the plate umpire the playing status of the removed player.
+Once the coach has reached the dugout, the coach may not move the replaced pitcher (or P/DH) to a defensive position or have the replaced pitcher remain as DH.